radarFudan/Awesome-state-space-models/README.md

 16. LOCOST: State-Space Models for Long Document Abstractive Summarization: (https://arxiv.org/abs/2401.17919)

+17. nnMamba: 3D Biomedical Image Segmentation, Classification and Landmark Detection with State Space Model (https://arxiv.org/abs/2402.03526)

+18. Can Mamba Learn How to Learn?
+A Comparative Study on In-Context Learning Tasks (https://arxiv.org/abs/2402.04248)

 ## ICLR 2024 submissions

 I try to use the most important 2-3 sentences in the abstract to summarize the paper. (https://openreview.net/group?id=ICLR.cc/2024/Conference)